loading analytics

 We designed Glotta specifically to bridge the gap between The Silent Period and Fluency.
 We call it Shadowing.

-Step 1: The Input Flood (Blind Mode)
+Stage 1: The Input Flood (Days 1-10)

-Open a Glotta Unit (e.g., "Ordering Coffee").
+• The Glotta Method: Open a Unit (e.g., "Ordering Coffee").
+Use Blind Mode.

-Step 2: The Whisper
+Stage 2: The Whisper (Days 11-20)

-- Whisper along with the speaker.
+• The Action: Whisper along with the speaker.
+A literal whisper.

-- Do not try to be loud.
+• The Focus: Do not try to be loud.
 Just try to match the speed.
+If you stumble, your brain hasn't processed the sound yet.
+Listen again.

-Step 3: The Shadow (Recording)
+Stage 3: The Shadow (Days 21+)

-- Speak with the audio.
+• The Action: Speak simultaneously with the audio.

-- Glotta’s AI will analyze your wave-form against the native speaker.
+• The Feedback: Glotta’s AI will analyze your wave-form against the native speaker.

 🧠